-Formerly known as “UBC’s beer-brewing design team”, Biological Internet of Things (BIoT) has expanded to include a variety of projects in process control, R&D, and automation, including competing the annual ChemE Cube competition to build a miniature plant that performs carbon capture, IoT devices that automate fermentation processes, and experimental research projects in food technology like making glow-in-the-dark beer through genetic modification of yeast.
+Known as “UBC’s beer-brewing design team”, Biological Internet of Things (BIoT) has expanded to include a variety of projects in process control, R&D, and automation, including building a miniature chemical plant for the ChemE Cube competition, IoT process automation devices, and experimental research projects in food technology like making glow-in-the-dark beer.

 ChemE Cube Team